Gypsy-Server/Gypsyv0/README.md

 ##  What I’m Exploring Next

-- Network sharing (I have tested it Ngrok proxy tunneling to my friends , but ifmultiple people use at same time then it stops)
+- Network sharing (I have tested it with Ngrok proxy tunneling to my friends , but if multiple people use at same time then it stops)
 - ESP32 port for faster WIFI throughput
 - Power optimization and case design( even smaller any small processor like Raspberry Pi Zero or ESP32 higher variant)
 - Larger Video playback(cinema of Some Sort)